(one synonym : Plusia secundaria Walker, )

 The caterpillars grow to a length of about 4 cms.

 The pupa develops inside a soft white silky cocoon.
 This is spun on the underside of a leaf and covered in bits of leaf and droppings.
-The adult emerges after a pupal duration of about three weeks in summer.
+The adult emerges after a pupal duration of about two to three weeks in summer.

 The moth has an unusual natural posture.
 Unlike most moth species which seem to try to flatten themselves against the the surface on which they are resting, moths of this species seem to make themselves as narrow as possible.